 When managing ADHD, we want to keep structures and routines simple and easy to follow.
 If you are just starting with a new routine, keep it simple.
 Just like the example above, we didn’t plan out a menu for every meal, we started with breakfast first.

 How has structure benefited you?
 Do you have a particular routine that you swear by?
-We would love to hear about it, please comment below or give us a call at 503-664-4ADD.
+We would love to hear about it so please leave a comment below.

 Until Next Time,